 Over 6 million laceration cases are treated in emergency departments each year; during such repairs, skin tension pulls the wound apart while the provider is attempting to approximate the wound edges [1].
 Repair is therefore difficult, and imperfect approximation can lead to scarring and poor healing of the wound.
-This problem is often solved within operating rooms with wound closure systems for large wounds; however, it poses a challenge for physicians in emergency rooms, urgent care clinics, and office settings on small wounds ranging from 1 cm to 5 cm.
+This problem is often not an issue within operating rooms on larger wounds; however, it poses a challenge for physicians in emergency rooms, urgent care clinics, and office settings on smaller wounds ranging from 1-5 cm.
 A clinical tool will be developed to hold the wound edges together while the wound is either sutured or glued, acting as a "second pair of hands" for the physician.
-The device may consist of a bow-shaped design to pinch the skin together or a bandage-like adhesive tool that functions by pulling the wound edges together for physicians to repair.
-The final design must be easy to use by healthcare professionals and must not impart any pain or markings onto the patient's skin during use.
+The device consists of two identical metal sides attached by two hinges and two springs.
+The hinges allow the device sides to pivot relative to one another, and the spring allows the sides of the device to be pulled apart by the physician and brought together once placed around the wound.
+The final design must be easy to use by physicians and must not impart any pain or markings onto the patient's skin during use.